Whether you’re looking for a new job or planning to change your career path, a job fair is a great place to start.

 - Look for upcoming events on social media:

-- Check out various employment service directories:
+- Check out various service directories: